-If your child has ever seen a picture of a grandparent as a youngster and wondered what made their hair go from dark to light, join us as we untangle the hair-raising truth about going gray.
+If you’ve ever seen a picture of a grandparent as a youngster and wondered what made their hair go from dark to light, join us as we untangle the hair-raising truth about going gray.

-Each hair on our head consists of two parts: a root and a shaft.
-The root keeps the hairs on our head by anchoring them to our scalp.
-The shaft is the “long” colored part of hair we see growing on our heads.
+Each hair on your head consists of two parts: a root and a shaft.
+The root keeps the hairs on your head by anchoring them to your scalp.
+The shaft is the “long” colored part of hair you see growing on your head.
 Each root of hair is nested in a tube-like follicle.
 Follicles contain special kinds of pigment cells that produce a chemical called melanin.

 In addition to hair color, melanin is also responsible for the color of your skin and eyes.
 People who have darker skin have a higher concentration of melanin than those with fair skin.

-When it comes to hair, whether you’re a blonde, brunette, redhead — or somewhere in between — you can thank melanin.
+When it comes to hair, whether you’re a blonde, brunette, or a redhead (or somewhere in between!), you can thank melanin.
 As a person ages, the pigment cells in the hair follicles begin to die.
 Much like a suntan begins to fade after a few days, when there are fewer pigment cells in the hair follicle, hair color begins to fade too.

 In many older adults, this fading gives the hair a transparent color, appearing silver, white, or gray to the human eye.
 Though gray hairs are most noticeable in those with dark hair due to the contrast, people with lighter hair are equally likely to go gray.